 If you are vulnerable, the CDC encourages you to shelter in place.
 If you feel sick, stay at home and call your medical provider.

 New COVID-19 requirements for civilians who are deploying

 As personnel start to resume movement, the DOD has new force health-protection requirements.
 They help minimize risk and ensure force health.
 They apply to DOD civilians who deploy or redeploy inside and outside the nation.
-They are in accordance with DODI 6490.03.
-It calls for screening for COVID-19 exposure and symptoms and testing if available and appropriate.
-It calls for restriction of movement if indicated.
+They are in accordance with DODI 6490.03, which calls for:

-- Limit close contact with anyone you didn’t travel with and adhere to strict wearing of face covering and frequent hand washing.
+- Limiting close contact with anyone you didn’t travel with and adhering to strict wearing of face covering and frequent hand-washing.
 Avoid crowds, use of public transportation and close interaction with pets.

-- Consider ROM location as official duty location.
+- Consider ROM location as your official duty location.

-- Notify chain of command or their supervisor if they or others in their household develop symptoms.
+- Notify chain of command or your supervisor if you or others in your household develop symptoms.

-- Telework when practical per direction of commander or supervisor
+- Telework when practical per direction of your commander or supervisor.

 Wearing cloth face coverings

-All individuals performing DOD duties, whether on military installations or at other locations (indoor and outdoor) must wear masks, including in common areas, shared workspaces and outdoor shared spaces.
+All individuals who are not fully vaccinated against COVID-19 and are performing DOD duties, whether on military installations or at other locations (indoor and outdoor) must wear masks, including in common areas, shared workspaces and outdoor shared spaces.
 Masks must cover the face and nose in compliance with guidance from the CDC.
 Masks may be removed if an individual: